Outschool

 Can users delete their account?

-Parents may also request the deletion of their child's information by contacting us to delete their account
+“request the deletion of their child's information by contacting us to delete their account”

 Self-service deletion mechanism?

-Account deletion requires "contacting us to delete their account" rather than a self-service mechanism.
+“Deletion requires 'contacting us to delete their account', not a self-service mechanism.”

 Specific data retention timeline?